rs-station/careless/README.md

 For usage examples and data from the [preprint](https://doi.org/10.1101/2021.01.05.425510), check out [careless-examples](https://github.com/Hekstra-Lab/careless-examples)

 Still confused?
 File an [issue](https://github.com/Hekstra-Lab/careless/issues/new/choose)!
-Issues help us improve our code base and leaves a public record for other users.
+Issues help us improve our code base and leave a public record for other users.

 ## Core Model